- 01 Does Formatting a Drive Erase Everything? No!

-Why Can't Windows Format USB Drive?
-Check the Causes
+Why Is Windows Unable to Format USB Drive?
+Check the Causes Here

 What blocks or prevents you from formatting USB flash drives?
 Check the list of reasons why Windows can't format USB and see if you are staying with the same problems: